Skip to main content Skip to footer

 So, what's the best way to dispose of old lights?

-Let's explore the different options for Christmas lights recycling.
+Let's explore the different in-person recycling options for Christmas lights.

 Local Waste & Recycling Facility